Desolation Sound: Geography

 The sound is flanked by Cortes Island, East Redonda Island and West Redonda Island.
 Adjacent waterways include Lewis Channel (to the northwest), Waddington Channel (to the northeast), Homfray Channel (to the east), Okeover Inlet (to the southeast), and the Strait of Georgia (to the south).

 Major provincial parks located within the sound include Desolation Sound Marine Provincial Park, Malaspina Provincial Park, Okeover Arm Provincial Park, and Roscoe Bay Provincial Park.

 Demographics

 Refuge Cove is the only community in Desolation Sound.
 It is located on West Redonda Island and administered within Strathcona Regional District.
 The community serves as a centrally located supply stop for boaters and local fishers travelling in or near Desolation Sound.

 Industries

 The major industries of Desolation Sound include shellfish farming, forestry, and ecotourism.

 Transportation

 Visitors travelling by car to Desolation Sound can take BC Ferries from Vancouver or Courtenay to Powell River, and drive the short distance northward to Lund.
-By boat or kayak from Lund, the Copeland Islands (Copeland Islands Marine Provincial Park) and Desolation Sound (which includes Desolation Sound Marine Provincial Park), and Malaspina Provincial Park.
+By boat or kayak from Lund, one can access the Copeland Islands (Copeland Islands Marine Provincial Park), Desolation Sound (which includes Desolation Sound Marine Provincial Park), and Malaspina Provincial Park.

 Major anchorages include Gorge Harbour (on Cortes Island), Grace Harbour, Prideaux Haven (a cove on Homfray Channel), Refuge Cove, and Tenedos Bay.